basho/basho_docs/source/languages/en/riak/theory/comparisons/mongodb.md

 This is intended to be a brief, objective, and technical comparison of Riak and MongoDB.
 The MongoDB version described is 2.2.x.
 The Riak version described is Riak 1.2.x.
-If you feel this comparison is unfaithful for whatever reason, please [fix it](https://github.com/basho/basho_docs/issues/new) or send an email to **docs@basho.com**.
+If you feel this comparison is unfaithful for whatever reason, please [submit an issue](https://github.com/basho/basho_docs/issues/new) or send an email to **docs@basho.com**.

 ## At A Very High Level